Vandesm14/how/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue to discuss what you would like to change.

+## FAQ

+### How do I change my privacy settings?

+When you first run **how** (such as `how to get the time`), our magical wizard will ask you a few questions.
+This will include whether you would like to send extra contextual data in the prompt to OpenAI such as your username and OS distro.

+You can change this at any time by running `how config anonymous <true | false>`.
+This will update the config file located at `~/.config/how/config.json`.

+### Where is the data stored?

+All data related to **how** is stored in the `~/.config/how` directory.
+This includes the config file and history.

+### How do I edit the data sent to OpenAI?

+Configuring the data sent to OpenAI is not editable via config.
+Instead, it requires a rebuild of the binary.
+To do this, you will need to:

+1. Clone the repository
+2. Edit the `lib/prompt.ts` file to your liking
+3. Build the project (see [Installation](#installation))